JaxkDev/koth/README.md

 King Of The Hill mini-game, Pocketmine-MP Plugin by JaxkDev.

 ## NOTICE'S
- **This plugin is in BETA (Pre-Release), so *please* don't spam out comments/issues with broken things or things that you expect there and are not.**

  *Just because it's the only plugin released, doesn't mean it's the best one.*

  *Please feel free to create a PR to modify/add new help files for different languages !*